Overplay/Bellini-Core/docs/CLOUD_SERVER.md

     #### asahi overall DO stuff
     - user not working with ssh :/
     - need to fix permissions for deployment as asahi
     - nginx documentation (multiple sails applications??) figure out whats going on haha

 testing

 testing pm2-auto-pull with fixes
+    - still does not work. submitted issue https://github.com/Unitech/pm2/issues/2270